remotion-dev/remotion/packages/docs/docs/lambda/php.md

 crumb: "@remotion/lambda"
 ---

-To trigger a Lambda render using PHP, you need to use a PHP client.
-This is installed using `composer` with the package `remotion/lambda-php`.
+To trigger a Lambda render using PHP, install the `remotion/lambda-php` package using `composer`.

 Below is a snippet showing how to initiate a render request and get its status.
 Note the following before continuing:

 - You first need to [complete the Lambda setup](/docs/lambda/setup).
 - Sending large input props (>200KB) is not supported with PHP at the moment.